Kimi vs ChatGPT

 The Final Recommendation

-Kimi wins open weights, token cost, and long-context agents (262K–1M).
+Kimi wins on open weights, long-context API cost, agent swarms, and Chinese/bilingual work.

 Tool Profiles